dalalRohit/rohitdalal.com/blogs/full-screen-landing-page/full-screen-responsive-landing-page.md

 Hello geeks,

-Today, in this “story” I’m going to demonstrate how to create a full screen responsive landing page for a website using pure HTML, CSS and bit jQuery
+Today, in this story I’m going to demonstrate how to create a full screen responsive landing page for a website using pure HTML, CSS and bit jQuery

 <br/>

-## ***What is landing  page?***
+## What is landing  page?